UFSEC/android-reddit-client/README.md

 Once you have this image downloaded, copy it into `res/drawable`.
 You can also drag and drop it using the `Project` pane in Android Studio.

-##Setup Basic Posts layout
+##Setting Up a Basic Posts Layout

 At this point, we should have all of the dependencies, permissions, and assets taken care of.
-Lets get started by creating a layout for our PostsActivity.
+Lets get started by creating a layout for our `PostsActivity`.

 Open `res/layout/activity/activity_posts.xml`.
 We will create a ListView that will hold our posts.